haikalbill/webappsec_fa/README.md

 Password Hashing Verification: It uses password_verify($password, $row['password']) to check the password.
 This function is secure for verifying hashed passwords, indicating that passwords are not stored in plain text in the database.

 ### <a name="fil"/> 6.
 File Security Principles
+To implement file security in the context of a PHP application like the one started in this project, we'll focus on securing the file handling and data processing aspects.
+The goal is to ensure confidentiality, integrity, and availability of the files and data managed by the application.
+Here's a step-by-step implementation plan:

+Validate File Types: Only allow specific file types to be uploaded by checking the PHP type

 #### Reference: